-We here at Unlimited Resources Corporation would like to take a few minutes to tell you the proper way for replacing hammers on your Tub-Grinder.
+We here at Unlimited Resources Corporation would like to take a few minutes to tell you the proper way for replacing hammers on your online dating ireland over 50.
 As you know there are two basic types of hammers.
 The first type is the “swinging hammer” and these can usually be associated with the small low horsepower machines that are used by the small production owner.
 These are generally just a throw away type hammer and they can generally be run for a while and then turned and run for a while longer till you wear the other side of the knife down to where its not efficient to run it any longer.
 The second type of hammer is the “fixed hammer” and they typically are offered in several different designs and some even offer replaceable wear tips so you don’t have to change the hammer all the way out.
 You just replace the tip.
 These fixed hammer machines are generally the “big boys” or the “work horses” of the industry and are generally from 350 horse power to 1500 horse power in size.

 Now most of the newer tub grinders are equipped with a tilt tub to make changing these hammers much easier than what the older models used to require.
 The first priority is to get the machines cutting area cleaned out completely to help make changing the hammers a much easier process.
 Second you must either tilt the tub or remove the cover on the older units to reveal the end of the hammer mill shredder and this is where you will find the lock that holds all the hammer-mill shafts or rods into place.
 Here you will loosen this plate by usually unscrewing either 3-or 4 bolts.
 Then this will allow for the lock to turn and this should expose the end of all the rods that go through the hammers and lock them into place.
 Many times these rods have a threaded hole in the end of the rod and this allows you to pull them if they are too tight to get out with normal amount of sliding effort.